 Example, for the same sessions above:

-Name event property, both the entry and exit rates are grouped under "1A" because it's the first property value of Name.
-The entry rate would be 2 / 3 (66.66 percent) and the exit rate 1 / 3, or 33.33 percent.Page event property, the entry and exit rates are grouped by “B.” The entry rate would be 1 / 3, or roughly 33.33 percent.
-The exit rate would be 2 / 3 (66.66 percent).
+Name event property, Amplitude groups both the entry and exit rates under “1A” because it's the first property value of Name.
+The entry rate is 2 / 3 (66.66 percent) and the exit rate is 1 / 3, or 33.33 percent.Page event property, Amplitude groups the entry and exit rates under “B.” The entry rate is 1 / 3, or roughly 33.33 percent.
+The exit rate is 2 / 3 (66.66 percent).

-When you use a session metric that includes an event filter, you can choose whether group-bys are evaluated at the session level or the event level.
+When you use a session metric that includes an event filter, you can choose whether Amplitude evaluates group-bys at the session level or the event level.

 This choice is available when: